From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: Abstract

 \section{Abstract}

-In this paper, we present a connection of two concepts as induced representation and partially reduced irreducible representations (PRIR) appear in the context of port-based teleportation protocols.
+In this paper, we present the connection of two concepts as induced representation and partially reduced irreducible representations (PRIR) appear in the context of port-based teleportation protocols.
 Namely, for a given finite group $G$ with arbitrary subgroup $H$, we consider a particular case of matrix irreducible representations, whose restriction to the subgroup $H$, as a matrix representation of $H$, is completely reduced to diagonal block form with an irreducible representation of $H$ in the blocks.
 The basic properties of such representations are given.
-Then as an application of this concept, we show that the spectrum of the port-based teleportation operator is connected in a very simple way with the spectrum of the corresponding Jucys-Murphy operator for symmetric groups $S(m-1)\subset S(m)$ - basic objects from the point of view of representation theory of the symmetric group.
+Then as an application of this concept, we show that the spectrum of the port-based teleportation operator acting on $n$ systems is connected in a very simple way with the spectrum of the corresponding Jucys-Murphy operator for the symmetric group $S(n-1)\subset S(n)$.
+This shows on the technical level relation between teleporation and one of the basic objects from the point of view of the representation theory of the symmetric group.
 This shows a deep connection between the central object describing properties of deterministic PBT schemes and objects appearing naturally in the abstract representation theory of the symmetric group.
-As an additional but not trivial result, we give also purely matrix proof of the Frobenius reciprocity theorem for characters.
+In particular, we present a new expression for the eigenvalues of the Jucys-Murphy operators based on the irreducible characters of the symmetric group.
+As an additional but not trivial result, we give also purely matrix proof of the Frobenius reciprocity theorem for characters with explicit construction of the unitary matrix that realizes the reduction of the natural basis of induced representation to the reduced one.